canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

 negative
 : Users of snaps using `devmode`, will need to pass `--devmode` during the installation, so they explicitly agree to trust you and your snap.
-Another benefit of removing devmode is that you will be able to ship your snap on the **stable** or **candidate** channels (you can only publish to the other channels, like **beta** or **edge** as your snap is less trusted) and users will be able to search for it using `snap find`.
+Another benefit of removing devmode is that you will be able to ship your snap on the **stable** or **candidate** channels (you can only release to the other channels, like **beta** or **edge** as your snap is less trusted) and users will be able to search for it using `snap find`.

 For this to be declared in your snap, let’s set `confinement` to `strict` in your `snapcraft.yaml`: